 2.1 For Field

 Freshly harvested seeds of the selected genotypes were taken.
 Plants were grown in Randomised Block Design with four replications during 2018 and 2019 in first week of April.
 Each entry was sown in four rows of four-meter length each with keeping 20 cm between rows and 2-3 cm within plant spacing.
 All the recommended agronomic practices were strictly followed.
 The fertilizer application was as per recommendation.
 (N: P2O5 = 40: 20, of which half Nitrogen and a full dose of P2O5 to be applied as basal and remaining Nitrogen to be applied as top-dressing after 21 days of sowing).
-Five competitive plants were selected randomly per row from each genotype for morphological as well as Biochemical studies (Vitamin A, Vitamin C, and protein) from the same plants.
-The observation was taken for leaf length (cm), leaf width (cm), petiole length (cm), plant height (cm), weight per plant (gm), number of leaves per plant and, for leaf characters (it was taken for the fifth leaf from the top).
+Five competitive plants were selected randomly per row from each genotype for morphological as well as Biochemical studies (vitamin A, vitamin C, and protein) from the same plants.
+The observation was taken for leaf length (cm), leaf width (cm), petiole length (cm), plant height (cm), weight per plant (gm), number of leaves per plant and for leaf characters (it was taken for the fifth leaf from the top).

 2.2 For Biochemical Studies Done in Laboratory